mikeal/simple-dag/README.md

 The header contains a list of lengths for every entry in the list.

 Since the lenghts are VARINTs you must parse each length in order to determine the size of the array.

-While you can skip to different values in the array after parsing the header there it still no way to skip to parse the length of a particular offset without parsing the entire header.
+While you can skip to different values in the array after parsing the header there it still no way to skip to parse the length of a particular offset without parsing sequentially through the header until you arrive at the desired offset.
 This is another example of a tradeoff, we're sacrificing decode speed for simplicity and portability.